Budapest Travel Guide

 Breakfast and Lunch

 Szimply – this trendy (tiny) breakfast and lunch spot was one of our favorites of the trip!
 The food is delicious, beautifully presented, and very creative.
 They even offer pre-fixe breakfast menus if you’re looking to try a handful of dishes.
-The small kitchen is open to the seating area, which also allows you to watch as your breakfast or lunch is prepared!
+The small kitchen is visible from the seating area, which allows you to watch as your breakfast or lunch is prepared too!
 Be sure to grab coffee at Kontakt across the street.

 Dobrumba – we stumbled upon Dobrumba on our first day in Budapest and made a note to come back for lunch the following day.
 Located in the Jewish Quarter, Dobrumba is a hip restaurant specializing in Middle Eastern cuisine.
 They offer many vegetarian-friendly dishes (a nice break from traditional Hungarian cuisine) too.